Gulf War Veteran Disability Benefits

 - Memory problems

 The VA dislikes the term “Gulf War Syndrome” because of the numerous symptoms it describes.
-Instead the VA prefers “chronic multisymptom illness” or “undiagnosed illnesses,” and provides benefits to Gulf War vets disabled by medical conditions that defy diagnosis.
-There are several “diagnosable chronic disability patterns” found among Gulf War veterans that qualify for disability benefits, as well.
+Instead, the VA prefers “chronic multisymptom illness” or “undiagnosed illnesses,” and provides benefits to Gulf War vets disabled by medical conditions that defy diagnosis.
+There are several “diagnosable chronic disability patterns” found among Gulf War veterans who qualify for disability benefits, as well.

 In general, a Gulf War vet is likely to qualify for veterans disability benefits if: